lenolnmunizdeveloper/project-crm-client/README.md

 # Basic CRM Project
-Developing a Customer Relationship Management (CRM) system.
+Developing a project with Maven managment.